 Relationships naturally ebb and flow.
 Even healthy, loving couples experience distance, miscommunication, and seasons of discouragement.
 Life gets busy.
 Work gets heavy.
 Kids demand attention.
-And before you realize it, you and your partner are living parallel lives.
+And before you realize it, you and your partner are living parallel lives, feeling more like roommates.

-Here are practical ways to reconnect and strengthen your marriage.
+Here are five practical ways to reconnect and strengthen your marriage.

 Try this:

-Ten minutes of attention can change the tone of the whole relationship.
+Ten minutes of undivided attention at the end of the day can change the tone of the whole relationship.

 Try this: